AMerkuri/cubyz-node-client/README.md

 npm run sandbox
 ```

-The example connects to the configured server, logs chat/player events, emits a greeting, and then shuts down gracefully after a few seconds.
+The example connects to the configured server, logs chat/player events, emits a greeting, and stays connected until interrupted with Ctrl+C.

 ## Programmatic usage